GameMakerDiscord/about/README.md

 <h3 align="center">What we're looking for in submissions are:</h3>

-:one: Examples of accessible, time-tested GameMaker techniques
+1. Examples of accessible, time-tested GameMaker techniques

-:two: Well-written and well-commented examples of novel and interesting techniques
+2. Well-written and well-commented examples of novel and interesting techniques

-:three: Finished game project files that demonstrate novel and interesting techniques
+3. Finished game project files that demonstrate novel and interesting techniques

 &nbsp;